An online supermarket company-- Ocado in the UK, has recently displayed a robotic hand that can pick fruits and vegetables!

 The company has a warehouse in Andover, Hampshire, where robots pick up crates and deliver them to a team of people who select the fruits and vegetables.
 But in the future, Ocado plans to make bagging groceries entirely the robots’ responsibility.

-The robotic hand is part of a 5 year research program called SoMa meaning soft manipulation, which was funded by the European Union.
+The robotic hand is part of a five-year research program called SoMa meaning soft manipulation, which was funded by the European Union.
 The program involved five European universities and Disney working together, to try and develop the sense of touch in robots in a way that they could differentiate between hard and soft objects.

 The Sense Of Touch